FYL0123/WSDK/README.md

-Training: Download the preprocessed MegaDepth subset： https://github.com/qianqianwang68/caps
+Training: Down the preprocessed subset of MegaDepth from CAPS: https://github.com/qianqianwang68/caps